pixelmatix/SmartMatrix/src/MIGRATION.md

   matrix.begin();
 ```

-At a minimum you just need `backgroundLayer`.
-FastLED_Functions adds scrolling text on top of the FastLED graphics.
+At a minimum you just need `backgroundLayer` for sketches using FastLED.
+The FastLED_Functions example adds scrolling text on top of the FastLED graphics.
 If you don't need scrolling text, delete the `addLayer` call for scrollingLayer, and delete the corresponding `SMARTMATRIX_ALLOCATE_SCROLLING_LAYER` macro at the top of the sketch.

 ### Replace `LEDS` Methods
 Find any code refering to `LEDS` and replace it.